creativeprojects/gopenhab/README.md

 		wg.Done()
 	}()

-	time.Sleep(10 * time.Millisecond)
+	// make sure the client is ready (it surely needs less than that) time.Sleep(10 * time.Millisecond)
-	// we simulate openhab receiving an event: temperature2 item received a new temperature of 11 degrees, brrrr! server.Event(event.NewItemReceivedState(temperatureItem2, "Number", "11.0"))
+	// we simulate openhab receiving an event: temperature2 item received a new value of 11 degrees, brrrr! server.Event(event.NewItemReceivedState(temperatureItem2, "Number", "11.0"))

 	wg.Wait()